Top 6 ResMed CPAP Masks for Side Sleepers (2025 Guide)

 Proper Mask Maintenance for Side Sleepers

 Side sleepers often experience accelerated wear on mask components due to increased friction against bedding.
-Follow these maintenance guidelines:
+Follow these maintenance guidelines to extend longevity:

 - Daily: Wipe cushions with CPAP wipes to remove facial oils and skin cells